Norway’s Slow TV Phenomenon

 The Bergen Line

-The 500km rail journey is northern Europe's highest, reaching over 1,200m above sea level as it crosses the Hardangervidda plateau.
+Stretching more than 500 kilometres across southern Norway, the Bergen Line is northern Europe’s highest railway, reaching more than 1,200 metres above sea level as it crosses the Hardangervidda mountain plateau.

 Hurtigruten Coastal Cruise

-The next major Slow TV experiment followed a similar format, albeit several days longer!
+NRK’s next major Slow TV project followed a similar concept but on a far grander scale.
+It was several days longer!

 Slow TV in Norway